afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > post_profile(profile_update)
 Update profile information.

-Update profile information.
-Writes the profile to the database only if it is changed.  # Requirements - Profile attributes must be valid - Profile text must be empty - Profile age must be same as currently or same as the current age calculated from birthdate  TODO: string lenght validation, limit saving new profiles TODO: return the new proifle.
+Writes the profile to the database only if it is changed.
+WebSocket event about profile change will not be emitted.
+The event is emitted only from server side profile updates.  # Requirements - Profile attributes must be valid - Profile text must be empty - Profile age must match with currently valid age range.
+The first min value for the age range is the age at the initial setup.
+The second min and max value is calculated using the following algorithm: - The initial age (initialAge) is paired with the year of initial setup completed (initialSetupYear). - Year difference (yearDifference = currentYear - initialSetupYear) is used for changing the range min and max. - Min value: initialAge + yearDifference - 1. - Max value: initialAge + yearDifference + 1.
+TODO: string lenght validation, limit saving new profiles TODO: return the new proifle.
 Edit: is this really needed?

 ### Parameters